2sic/2sxc-docs/2sxc Docs Generator/basics/configuration/index.md

 In Razor you can access this on the dynamic `App.Configuration` object.

-_App Configuration was introduced in 2sxc 6.0_

 ### App Settings

 Apps can have custom [App-Settings](xref:Basics.App.Settings) which every app manages itself.
 The names/types of these settings can be freely configured, as each App has a Content-Type called **AppSettings** which can have different fields as needed.

-In Razor you can access this on the dynamic `App.Settings` object.
+In C#/Razor you can access this on the dynamic `App.Settings` object or use the `Settings` [object which consolidates all possible settings](xref:NetCode.DynamicCode.Objects.Settings).

-_App Settings were introduced in 2sxc 6.0_

 ### App Resources

 Apps can have custom [App-Resources](xref:Basics.App.Resources) which every app manages itself.
 The names/types of these settings can be freely configured, as each App has a Content-Type called **AppResources** which can have different fields as needed.

-In Razor you can access this on the dynamic `App.Resources` object.
+In C#/Razor you can access this on the dynamic `App.Resources` object or use the `Resources` object which consolidates all possible resources.

-_App Resources were introduced in 2sxc 6.0, availability in Razor as well._

 ---